 1. When is the best trekking season for Mount Semeru?

 The best trekking season is during the dry season from late April to November.
 The mountain is usually closed to hikers during the rainy season from January to late April.
 In 2020, the mountain will be closed during Kasada (tentative date is 12 to 18 July) and Karo ceremony (around December).

 2. What is the difficulty level of the trek?

 Mount Semeru is considered a tough trek (more so than Mount Rinjani); trekkers are expected to trek on steep slopes and uneven terrain for a duration of 8-9 hrs daily for 3D2N.
 Porters will be provided throughout the climb but you are expected to carry your own personal daypack of less than 5 kilograms.
-Normal trekking throughout except for some scrambling towards the summit.
 No rock climbing or technical climbing skills are needed.
 Summit sunrise climb is entirely optional, climbers who would like to conserve their energy instead could choose to have a longer rest and wait for their teammates at the campsite.

 3. How long is the trek and how many hours do we trek each days?

 The whole trek takes 3D2N to complete.
-The trekking durations are: Day 01 ~ 10 hrs; Day 02 ~ 11 hrs; Day 03 ~ 4 hrs.
+The trekking duration are: Day 01 ~ 8 hrs; Day 02 ~ 11 hrs; Day 03 ~ 5 hrs.
 (Timings are estimated and depends on the individual trekker’s physical stamina and conditions).
 For more details, please refer to the hiking map here.

 4. When is the summit day and how is it like?